 The College prohibits retaliation for reporting or participating in the Complaint Resolution Process.
-Any individual who is subject to or aware of possible retaliation or has other concerns regarding a complaint should report these concerns to the Director of Title IX and Compliance, who shall take appropriate action to address such conduct in a prompt and equitable manner.
+Any individual who is subject to or aware of possible retaliation or has other concerns regarding a complaint should report these concerns to the Title IX Director, who shall take appropriate action to address such conduct in a prompt and equitable manner.
 Reports of retaliation may be submitted electronically using an incident report form, which can be found here: www.spelman.edu/title-ix